How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 Theme will be a big part of your story.
 The theme is one of the more misunderstood aspects of writing a story but is arguably one of the most important.

-Theme is essentially the main idea that drives the story and plot forward.
+The theme is essentially the main idea that drives the story and plot forward.
 You can have several themes within a story, but every moment that happens should center around it.

-You can have multiple themes within your script, but it will feel more well-defined if you have one central theme.
 You may also not know your theme right in the beginning.
 That’s okay!
-Sometimes you need to write a couple drafts to figure it out.
+Sometimes, you must write a couple of drafts to figure it out.

 Step 4: Writing the first draft

 Writing the first draft of your script can feel like the most difficult part of this process.
-This is why I recommend doing the preparation mentioned in the previous sections above.
-These notes will give you confidence and help avoid writer’s block.

 Another great tip is to set small goals for yourself.
 For example, you may want to set a page goal weekly, such as trying to write 10-20 pages per week.